alphagov/government-service-design-manual/guides-and-toolkits/accessibility/index.md

 ##Weaknesses/when not to use

-Often cannot be conducted early on in the product lifecycle.
-The product or service must be fairly robust in order for it to be evaluated by people using assistive technologies e.g. a screen reader, such as Jaws, will read out the contents of a web page so the code needs to be well structured.
+Often cannot be conducted early on in the service lifecycle.
+The service must be fairly robust in order for it to be evaluated by people using assistive technologies e.g. a screen reader, such as Jaws, will read out the contents of a web page so the code needs to be well structured.
 Real content needs to be in place rather than ‘dummy text’, if it is to be assessed by those with any cognitive or learning difficulties.
 Interactive elements such as Calls To Action, hyperlinks, forms etc must be in place if motor skills are being assessed.

 Full lab-based accessibility testing is not required for every project.
 An accessibility audit would be a more efficient and cost-effective way to review a site.